 What are cookies used for?

-3. To enable M&S to collect information about the browsing and shopping habits and activities of customers, including to monitor the success of campaigns, competitions etc.
+- To enable M&S to collect information about your browsing and shopping patterns, including to monitor the success of campaigns, competitions etc.

 How do I disable cookies?

 If you want to disable cookies you need to change your website browser settings to reject cookies.
-How to do this will depend on the browser you use and we provide further detail below on how to disable cookies for the most popular browsers:-
+How you can do this will depend on the browser you use.
+Further details on how to disable cookies for the most popular browsers are set out below: -

 For Microsoft Internet Explorer: